 Niyog was an ancient practice of begetting a child from someone other than one’s husband, especially when the latter was unequipped.
 Effectively, this meant that if the husband was impotent, then the wife, with the permission or the knowledge of her husband (and/or her family members) could allow some other male (often from the same family) to beget a child onto her.
 The child would be known as the child of the husband and the niyog partner would never be mentioned.
 A woman was seen as a field and it was the man’s responsibility to plant his seeds in the field and he was thus the owner of the harvest.
+So there were sperm donors in ancient times.

 This was probably the ancient alternative to modern artificial methods of conception, except that in the case of niyog, there was physical contact between the donor and the wife.